Honor Society of Nursing, Sigma Theta Tau International

 The chapter serves its members through a variety of programs, activities, and services.

 Kappa Lambda Chapter offers scholarships to undergraduate and graduate students with preference given to chapter members.
 Contact the Department of Nursing for application information.

-Additional information about Sigma Theta Tau International and resources available to all students and its members is available at its website at www.nursingsociety.org.
+Additional information about Sigma Theta Tau International and resources available to all students and its members are available at the Sigma Theta Tau International website.